-The proposed Hypersexual Disorder diagnosis now being considered by the APA for inclusion in the forthcoming DSM-5 has generated a great deal of heat in the therapeutic community.
+The Debate The proposed Hypersexual Disorder diagnosis now being considered by the APA for inclusion in the forthcoming DSM-5 has generated a great deal of heat in the therapeutic community.
 And frankly, there should always be significant dialog before any form of inherently healthy human behavior (eating, sleeping, sex, etc.) is clinically designated as pathological.
 After all, the power to “label” must always be carefully wielded to avoid turning social, religious, or moral judgments into clinical diagnoses (as occurred with homosexuality in the DSM-I and DSM-II).
 That said, equal care must be taken to not avoid researching and creating diagnostic criteria for such behaviors when they go awry.
 To that end, Dr. Marty Kafka of Harvard proposed a definition for Hypersexual Disorder to the DSM’s Workgroup on Sexual and Gender Identity Disorders, and a UCLA-led group of researchers embarked on a major study of the proposed criteria’s viability—the results of which are published in full in the October 2012 issue of The Journal of Sexual Medicine.[i]

 Working Out… With Benefits Until last week, most people probably hadn't even heard of Kennebunk, Maine, and those who had probably remembered it only as the summer home of former president George H.W.
 Bush.
 But that was before the Zumba gym turned prostitution ring opprobrium came to light.
 Now, once again, we find ourselves in the midst of media frenzy over a sex scandal involving prominent men.